Salvador Laurel: Early life

 Salvador Laurel was the fifth son and eighth child of José P. Laurel, who served as president during the Second Philippine Republic.
-Salvador was born to a family whose lineage spans generations of public servants.
-His grandfather, Sotero Remoquillo Laurel, was both a delegate to the Malolos Congress in 1899 and secretary of the interior in the first Philippine revolutionary government under President Emilio Aguinaldo.
+Salvador was born into a family with a long lineage of public servants spanning several generations.
+His grandfather, Sotero Remoquillo Laurel, was a delegate to the Malolos Congress in 1899 and interior secretary in the first Philippine revolutionary government under President Emilio Aguinaldo.

 Laurel first enrolled at Centro Escolar de Señoritas, where he studied from 1933 to 1935.
-Laurel's father wanted Laurel to experience a public school education and so enrolled him first in the Paco Elementary School (1935–36) and then the Justo Lukban Elementary School (1936–37).
+Laurel's father wanted Laurel to experience a public school education and enrolled him first in the Paco Elementary School (1935–36) and then the Justo Lukban Elementary School (1936–37).
 He finished elementary schooling at Ateneo de Manila Grade School in 1941.
-In his first year of high school, Laurel received second honors, with a general average of 93.4.
+Laurel received second honors in his first year of high school, with a general average of 93.4.
 Barely three months later, his studies came to an abrupt halt with the outbreak of the war in the Pacific Theater on December 8, 1941.
-The school was temporarily closed by the Japanese government as run by American Jesuits, which prompted Laurel to enroll at De La Salle College High School, where he graduated in 1946.
+The Japanese government temporarily closed the American Jesuits run school, which prompted Laurel to enroll at De La Salle College High School, where he graduated in 1946.

 Laurel was a member of Upsilon Sigma Phi during his university studies.

 Stay in Japan

-Towards the end of the war, the Japanese Supreme War Council issued an order to have officials of the Philippine government flown to Japan.
+Towards the end of the war, the Japanese Supreme War Council issued an order to have Philippine government officials flown to Japan.
 President Laurel volunteered to go alone to spare his Cabinet members the ordeal of being separated from their families.
 His wife, Paciencia, and seven of his children went with him.
-Among the officials who accompanied him were former Speaker of the National Assembly Benigno Aquino Sr., former Minister of Education Camilo Osias and his wife, and General Mateo Capinpin.
-On March 22, 1945, the group evacuated from Baguio and began a long and perilous overland journey to Tuguegarao, where a Japanese navy plane would fly the group to Japan via Formosa (now Taiwan) and Shanghai, China.
+The officials who accompanied him were former Speaker of the National Assembly Benigno Aquino Sr., former Minister of Education Camilo Osias and his wife, and General Mateo Capinpin.
+On March 22, 1945, the group evacuated from Baguio.
+It began a long and perilous overland journey to Tuguegarao, where a Japanese navy plane would fly the group to Japan via Formosa (now Taiwan) and Shanghai, China.
 The odyssey ended in Nara, where they were confined until November 10, 1945.

-The long confinement gave the romantic and impressionable 15-year-old Salvador the luxury of time to write poetry and prose and satisfy his insatiable thirst for books.
-Whenever he was lucky to find an English book, he would read it voraciously and discuss it with his mentor, Camilo Osias.
-However, his most treasured moments in Nara were those spent with his father, enjoying their daily morning walks in the park when José would discuss his views on life.
+The prolonged confinement allowed 15-year-old Salvador, both romantic and impressionable, to pursue his passion for writing poetry and prose while satisfying his love for reading.
+He eagerly devoured any English book he could find and often discussed the material with his mentor, Camilo Osias.
+Yet, the moments he treasured most during his stay in Nara were the morning walks in the park with his father, José, who shared his views on life during their conversations.

-On September 15, 1945, his father Jose P. Laurel, his older brother Jose Laurel III, and Benigno Aquino Sr. were arrested by a group of Americans headed by a Colonel Turner and were taken to Yokohama prison.
-The Laurel family, except for the former president and Jose III, was flown to Manila two months later on November 2, 1945.
+On September 15, 1945, his father, Jose P. Laurel, his older brother Jose Laurel III, and Benigno Aquino Sr. were arrested by a group of Americans headed by Colonel Turner and were taken to Yokohama prison.
+The Laurel family, except for the former president and Jose III, was flown to Manila two months later, on November 2, 1945.